JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-run-tests.md

   the compiler and the IDE prevent you from using framework-specific functionality.
 * Although it doesn't matter which framework you use for running tests in `commonTest`, it's a good idea to run your tests with each framework you intend to use to check that your development environment is set up correctly.
 * Consider the physics difference.
-For example, scrolling inertia and friction values vary by platform and input device, so setting the same scrolling speed may result in different scroll positions.
+For example, scrolling inertia and friction values vary by platform and device, so setting the same scrolling speed may result in different scroll positions.
 Always test your components on the target platform to ensure the expected behavior.
 * When writing tests for platform-specific code, you can use the functionality of the corresponding framework, for example,